rs/rest-layer/README.md

 ## Field Selection

 REST APIs tend to grow over time.
-Resources get more and more fields to full fill the needs of new features.
+Resources get more and more fields to fulfill the needs for new features.
 But each time fields are added, all existing API clients automatically gets the additional cost.
-This tend to lead to huge wast of bandwidth and added latency due to bad useless/useful fields ratio.
+This tend to lead to huge wast of bandwidth and added latency due to the transfer of unnecessary data.

-To workaround this issue, REST Layer provides an powerful fill selection (also named projection) system.
+To workaround this issue, REST Layer provides a powerful fields selection (also named projection) system.
 If you provide the `fields` parameter with a list of fields for the resource you are interested in separated by comas, only those fields will be returned in the document:

 ```http
 $ http -b :8080/api/users/ar6eimekj5lfktka9mt0 fields=='id,name'